District Lifts Off in Innovation Challenge

-Klein ISD blasted off with its third Innovation Challenge, Klein in Space, where students from across the district convened at the Klein ISD Multipurpose Center for a Day of Design.
+Klein ISD blasted off with its second Innovation Challenge, Klein in Space, where students from across the district convened at the Klein ISD Multipurpose Center for a Day of Design.

 The Klein in Space Innovation Challenge was made possible through a partnership with the Student Spaceflight Experiments Program (SSEP), a model U.S. National STEM Education Initiative, to immerse students in an authentic research experience.
 More than 200 teams, which included almost 1000 students from grades 5 – 12 spent today learning, researching, designing and collaborating on their experiments that are based on surviving in a microgravity environment.
 Teams explored projects like growing goji berries in space, determining the amount of time for bacteria and mold to multiply in space, and the effect microgravity has on the fermentation process.

 “I think the whole concept of figuring out a simple solution to a complex problem really piqued my interest,” said Numa Minero, Klein Oak senior.
 “I’m hoping our ideas can help innovate new thinking.”